Fuelling

 4

-Sets your carbohydrate absorption ceiling — the maximum your intestine can take up per hour.
+Sets your carbohydrate absorption ceiling, which is the maximum your intestine can take up per hour.
 This is the single biggest variable in your plan.

 Multi-day unlocks protein targets and sleep strategy guidance in the results.

-Adjusts fluid targets — sweat rate increases substantially in heat.
+Adjusts fluid targets, as sweat rate increases substantially in heat.

 Adding controls generates a section-by-section pack and restock plan in the results.